 Build Your Software Engineer Recruiting Playbook

-Recruiting software engineers is hard - 73% of TA leaders agree it's the toughest hire to make.
-But it's not impossible.
-The recruiters who win are the ones who diversify their sourcing beyond LinkedIn, write job descriptions engineers actually want to read, respect candidates' time during screening, and use AI tools to move faster than the competition.
+Recruiting software engineers is hard - 73% of TA leaders agree it’s the toughest hire to make.
+But it’s not impossible.
+Teams that learn to recruit software engineers as a repeatable system consistently outperform those still winging it.
+Winning recruiters diversify their sourcing beyond LinkedIn and write job descriptions engineers actually want to read.
+They respect candidates’ time during screening and use AI tools to move faster than the competition.

 Here’s the quick recap: